AntonioND/ucity/docs/simulation-general.rst

 some definitions in ``source/money.inc``.
 The macro ``DATA_MONEY_AMOUNT`` is specially useful.
 Money amounts are stored as BCD values, this macro helps the coder introduce new money amounts without having to do it manually.

+The only way to lose in this game is to have a negative budget 4 times in a row.
+If there is a positive budget, the counter decreases back to 0 once per positive budget.
+Note that having negative funds doesn't have any negative effect.

 Pollution
 =========